About

 1. Composition.
 The Certification Commission appoints all its members according to the guidelines outlined in the Certification Commission Operating Rules.

-3. strong>Meetings.
+3. Meetings.
 The Certification Commission shall hold its annual meeting in person at IFMA’s annual conference.
-Additional meetings may be held by teleconference provided that all participants have access to teleconference facilities and all participants in the meeting can hear and be heard by all other participants in the meeting.
+Additional meetings may be held by teleconference, videoconference, or other means, provided that all participants have access to the facilities used and that all participants can participate.

 4. Procedural Rules.
-The Certification Commission shall adopt Operating Rules for the certification process governance in order to ensure compliance with the requirements and standards of the applicable third-party accrediting bodies.
+The Certification Commission shall adopt Operating Rules for the certification process governance to ensure compliance with the requirements and standards of the applicable third-party accrediting bodies.

 Section 11.